Agen History, Family Crest & Coats of Arms

 Early Origins of the Agen family

 The surname Agen was first found in Westphalia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 The name originates from the ancient city of Aachen, named Aix-la-Chappelle by the French, which was founded by the Romans.
 Charlemagne, the Holy Roman Emperor, built his palace here in the 8th century, and the city was not only the place of coronation for many kings and emperors, but also a center of culture and learning.

-Important Dates for the Agen family
+Early History of the Agen family

 Agen Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Agen include Aachen, Achen, Achenn, Aachner, Aachener, Aken and many more.